 Britton is a very small city located in the state of South Dakota.
 With a population of 1,214 people and just one neighborhood, Britton is the 89th largest community in South Dakota.
 Britton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Britton is generally considered to be a blue-collar town.
-36.28% of the Britton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Britton, you'll notice that it is more blue-collar than most other communities in America.
+36.28% of Britton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Britton is a city of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Britton who work in management occupations (12.50%), sales jobs (8.16%), and office and administrative support (7.29%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 10.36 minutes getting to work every day.